Commenter avec TAGUETTE

 You can also view the document with all its highlights by navigating to the Documents tab in the left pane.
 Then just click on the document you wish to view, and if you've highlighted it, you should see:

 If you hover your mouse over a highlighted section of text, you will see tags in a tooltip to the right of your mouse cursor.
-To explore your highlighted document in a different way, you can try clicking on Backlight checkbox.
-You can see it underneath the Add a document button.
+To explore your highlighted document in a different way, you can try clicking on the Backlight checkbox.
+You can see it at the bottom of the pane.
 It will grey out all the non-highlighted text to make the highlighted text really pop.
 We found this to be a nice view for exploring the texts differently:

 To export the codebook of your project - this is a list of all the tags that you've created alongside their description - use the dropdown menu in the Project tab in the left pane of Taguette, underneath the project description.
 There is a variety of export options, including